adiv-1/Evaluating-Treasury-Yield-Projections-via-Machine-Learning/README.md

 ## Instructions on how to install the required libraries

-Install the python libraries either by installing the requirements.txt file, or by installing the libraries individually:
+Install the Python libraries either by installing the requirements.txt file or by installing the libraries individually:

 • Installation via requirements.txt
 ```